-Haida Gwaii is a remote archipelago just south of Alaska, known for having some of the best salmon fishing in the world.
+Haida Gwaii is a remote archipelago just south of Alaska, known for having some of the best salmon fishing in British Columbia, if not the world.

-We work with 5-star Haida Gwaii fishing guide that offers a 3-star price at truly one of the best fishing spots in British Columbia.
+We work with 5-star Haida Gwaii fishing guide that offers a 3-star price, where you will truly experience the best Pacific saltwater combo fishing in Canada.

 The Skeena River draws its name from the Gitxsan word “Ksan” (or K’Shian – later anglicized to ‘The Skeena’) which means “river of the mists”.
 The prefix ‘Git’ which means “people of” combined with the word ‘Ksan’ renders Gitksan (or Gitxsan), literally “the people of the river of mists”.
 Similarly, the name of the village of Gitanmaax literally means “people who fish by firelight”.

 Located in eastern BC, Quesnel Lake is one of the world’s deepest fjord lakes.
-May is probably the best month, but you can enjoy good rainbow and bull trout fishing year round.
+May is probably the best month, but you can enjoy good Rainbow trout and bull trout fishing year round.

 A major tributary of the Skeena River, the Bulkley has one of the world’s largest steelhead runs.

-A BC fishing hotspot for salmon, halibut, rockfish, lingcod and snapper.
+Victoria has some of the best fishing in British Columbia for salmon, halibut, rockfish, lingcod and snapper.